 Arbitrage: A Benefit of Fungible Investments

-If you’re ready to start trading fungible and non-fungible assets, you can get started with the SoFi Invest brokerage platform, which allows new and experienced traders alike to participate in the markets as they please with no commission.
-Get started today with as little as $5.
+If you’re ready to start trading fungible and non-fungible assets, you can get started by opening an Active Invest account with the SoFi Invest stock trading platform, which allows new and experienced traders alike to trade stocks and exchange-traded funds (ETFs).

 Photo credit: iStock/ferrantraite

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

 2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 For additional disclosures related to the SoFi Invest platforms described above, including state licensure of SoFi Digital Assets, LLC, please visit SoFi.com/legal.